 Every once in a while, I sneak out from behind the mixing board to offer some insights into the process of producing the program.
 This week, however, I’m chiming in as part of our annual Summer Reading special to let you in on some of my own reading plans.

 What Is It

-As some parts of our lives return to a kind of normal, Josh and Ray ask authors and philosophers about what's on their summer reading lists.
+As some parts of our lives return to a kind of normal, Josh and Ray ask authors and philosophers about what's been on their summer reading lists.

 - Cory Doctorow on "Making Hay," his short story in Make Shift: Dispatches from the Post-Pandemic Future

-- Helen de Cruz from Saint Louis University, co-editor of Philosophy Through Science Fiction Stories: Exploring the Boundaries of the Possible
+- Helen De Cruz from Saint Louis University, co-editor of Philosophy Through Science Fiction Stories: Exploring the Boundaries of the Possible

 Plus a post-pandemic update from Stanford English colleague Michaela Bronstein and her thoughts on Richard Wright's newly-published The Man Who Lived Underground.

 In this episode, Josh and Ray compile their annual summer reading list.
 They begin by speaking with Michaela Bronstein, Professor of English at Stanford University.
 Michaela says that literature is currently helping her measure the inertia of the present, and she recommends Richard Wright’s The Man Who Lived Underground.
 Josh compares it to Ralph Ellison’s Invisible Man and brings up the motif of religion.
 In response to Ray’s question about its relevance this summer, Michaela explains that a novel about police brutality is apt to read at a time when people are looking into the long history of law enforcement abuse against Black Americans.